Grupo Aeroportuario del Pacífico (NYSE:PAC) Sees Strong Trading Volume

 Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-(NYSE:PAC – Get Rating) shares saw unusually-strong trading volume on Tuesday .
-Approximately 8,143 shares were traded during mid-day trading, a decline of 82% from the previous session’s volume of 44,507 shares.The stock last traded at $138.96 and had previously closed at $136.87.
+(NYSE:PAC – Get Rating) saw strong trading volume on Tuesday .
+4,026 shares were traded during trading, a decline of 91% from the previous session’s volume of 45,734 shares.The stock last traded at $142.12 and had previously closed at $137.34.

-A number of analysts recently commented on PAC shares.
-StockNews.com cut shares of Grupo Aeroportuario del Pacífico from a “buy” rating to a “hold” rating in a research note on Saturday.
-TheStreet upgraded shares of Grupo Aeroportuario del Pacífico from a “c” rating to a “b” rating in a research note on Friday, May 20th.
-JPMorgan Chase & Co. cut shares of Grupo Aeroportuario del Pacífico from a “neutral” rating to an “underweight” rating in a research note on Tuesday, May 3rd.
-Finally, Citigroup lifted their price objective on shares of Grupo Aeroportuario del Pacífico from $150.00 to $169.00 and gave the company a “buy” rating in a research note on Monday, March 28th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $147.67.
+Several equities analysts have weighed in on the company.
+JPMorgan Chase & Co. cut Grupo Aeroportuario del Pacífico from a “neutral” rating to an “underweight” rating in a report on Tuesday, May 3rd.
+Citigroup raised their price objective on Grupo Aeroportuario del Pacífico from $150.00 to $169.00 and gave the company a “buy” rating in a research note on Monday, March 28th.
+StockNews.com lowered Grupo Aeroportuario del Pacífico from a “buy” rating to a “hold” rating in a research note on Saturday, June 11th.
+Finally, TheStreet raised Grupo Aeroportuario del Pacífico from a “c” rating to a “b” rating in a research note on Friday, May 20th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $147.67.

-The business also recently announced a semi-annual dividend, which was paid on Thursday, May 26th.
-Shareholders of record on Friday, May 13th were given a $3.1502 dividend.
+The business also recently declared a semi-annual dividend, which was paid on Thursday, May 26th.
+Stockholders of record on Friday, May 13th were given a dividend of $3.1502 per share.
 The ex-dividend date was Thursday, May 12th.
-This represents a yield of 2.5%.
-Grupo Aeroportuario del Pacífico’s payout ratio is currently 100.86%.
+This represents a dividend yield of 2.5%.
+Grupo Aeroportuario del Pacífico’s payout ratio is 100.86%.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Credit Suisse AG lifted its position in Grupo Aeroportuario del Pacífico by 26.2% in the fourth quarter.
-Credit Suisse AG now owns 94,921 shares of the transportation company’s stock valued at $13,048,000 after buying an additional 19,721 shares during the last quarter.
-Eagle Ridge Investment Management increased its stake in Grupo Aeroportuario del Pacífico by 0.7% during the fourth quarter.
-Eagle Ridge Investment Management now owns 74,744 shares of the transportation company’s stock worth $10,275,000 after purchasing an additional 514 shares during the period.
-F3Logic LLC purchased a new stake in Grupo Aeroportuario del Pacífico during the fourth quarter worth about $789,000.
-Veracity Capital LLC purchased a new stake in Grupo Aeroportuario del Pacífico during the fourth quarter worth about $229,000.
-Finally, Schroder Investment Management Group increased its stake in Grupo Aeroportuario del Pacífico by 88.2% during the fourth quarter.
-Schroder Investment Management Group now owns 180,865 shares of the transportation company’s stock worth $2,487,000 after purchasing an additional 84,779 shares during the period.
-12.68% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in PAC.
+AGF Investments LLC acquired a new position in shares of Grupo Aeroportuario del Pacífico during the 1st quarter valued at $31,000.
+Salem Investment Counselors Inc. acquired a new position in Grupo Aeroportuario del Pacífico in the 4th quarter worth $29,000.
+New York State Common Retirement Fund lifted its holdings in Grupo Aeroportuario del Pacífico by 184.0% in the 4th quarter.
+New York State Common Retirement Fund now owns 585 shares of the transportation company’s stock worth $80,000 after buying an additional 379 shares in the last quarter.
+BNP Paribas Arbitrage SA lifted its holdings in Grupo Aeroportuario del Pacífico by 13.5% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 723 shares of the transportation company’s stock worth $117,000 after buying an additional 86 shares in the last quarter.
+Finally, Marshall Wace LLP acquired a new stake in shares of Grupo Aeroportuario del Pacífico in the 1st quarter valued at about $65,000.
+12.68% of the stock is owned by hedge funds and other institutional investors.

 Grupo Aeroportuario del Pacífico Company Profile (NYSE:PAC)